gerpy/muos-artwork/README.md

 ### To come

-An archive for the Tiny Best Set.
+- An archive for the Tiny Best Set
+- Other mixes (full screen, with boxart...)